mavzerburak0/100-days-of-code/log.md

 **Thoughts:** After a short burnout break, I am back to reading and coding.
 Started with easy tasks today, learned about some features of JS.
 Also made my to-do application responsive.
 It works fine on most mobile devices.

 **Link to work:** [Schedo](https://schedo.herokuapp.com)

+### Day 60: March 30, 2021

+**Today's Progress**:

+* 45% done on TOP JS Path
+* Fix responsiveness issues in to-do list application

+**Thoughts:** Today was the first day where I spent more time reading than coding.
+TOP has many sections without a big project at where I currently am, but I am almost there and will spend tomorrow to try and finish up reading.
+I am slowly getting back on track.
+Hoping to get a streak again these days.
+I am finding my excitement towards learning JS back.

+**Link to work:** None